 Applied Neuroscience in Human Development (MSc)

 If you choose the specialisation Applied Neuroscience of Education and Child Studies you will participate in the common effort to learn more about the neurocognitive functioning and biological correlates of learning, behaviour and development.
-This will provide you with the basis required to be a skillful researcher or clinician.

 As a graduate you can carry out research, understand state of the art diagnostic tools and models.
-You are familiar with evidence based prevention programs and interventions.
+You are familiar with evidence based prevention programmes and interventions.
 You are able to use neuroscientific techniques to improve and evaluate programs in the field of education and mental health care.

 The aim is a better understanding of individual differences among children and parents in terms of brain functioning and neurobiological resilience.
 This is important for the development of prevention and intervention programs aimed at children with emotional, behavioural or learning problems.